How Long Does It Take, What Degree Do You Need, and More.

 The majority of Fraud Examiners, Investigators and Analysts typically enter the occupation with a Bachelor’s Degree in Finance or a related field.

-Interested in becoming A Fraud Examiner?
+Interested in becoming a Fraud Examiner, Investigator and Analyst?
 Find the right schools that can help you to become one.
-You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.View available schools

 Related to Fraud Examiners, Investigators and Analysts Requirements